S-Roy25/-GRIP/README.md

 # -GRIP
-This Repository contains the Data science projects that I completed as an intern of GRIP July 21 at The Spark Foundation.
+This Repository contains the Data science projects that I have completed as an intern of GRIP July 21 at The Spark Foundation.